RunAtWorld/demo/README.md

 ## How to use the script

 Step 1.
-In your file system, create a directory and save the Python script that you want to run and its relevant resources in the directory.
+Fork this repo to your local file system.

 Step 2.
-Download the `external_service.sh` file and save it in the directory that you created in step 1.
+From your file system, open the directory that you forked in Step 1 and replace the `customscript.py` file with your own Python script.

 Step 3.
 Compress all files in the directory into a `.zip` file, for example, `external_service.zip`.